-Non-syndromic urogenital tract malformation does not characterise a specific disease but a group of rare pathologies of the nervous system resulting in a severe bladder dysfunction called neurogenic bladder (NB).
-Why are neurological pathologies, as spinal dysraphism with lipoma, or spina bifida, described in a group of urogenital disease?
-Because a severe bladder dysfunction is common to observe as a result in a lesion at any level in the nervous system, mainly in the lumbar sacral area.
+Non-syndromic urogenital tract malformation does not characterise a specific disease but a group (see Orphanet classification) of rare pathologies of the nervous system resulting in a severe bladder dysfunction called neurogenic bladder (NB).
+Why are neurological pathologies, as spinal dysraphism with lipoma, or spina bifida, described in a group of urogenital diseases?
+Because a severe bladder dysfunction is common to observe as a result of a lesion at any level in the nervous system, mainly in the lumbar-sacral area.

 - Spina bifida (ORPHA 823)

 Spina bifida is the most common of a group of birth defects called neural tube defects, and in this disease is most common to find a neurogenic bladder.
 Open spina bifida affects the backbone and spinal cord, defining the dorsal malclosure of vertebrae, associated with various degrees of spinal defects, containing meninges (meningocele) or spinal cord and meninges (myelomeningocele).
 Prevalence is 1:2000.
 The disorder is most often located in the lumbar or sacral area of the spine.
 Consequences can include paraplegia (paralysed lower limbs), hydrocephaly, urinary and faecal dysfunction.
 Open Spina Bifida, myelomeningocele, can be easily detected prenatally by ultrasound examination of the fetal spine.
 Myelomeningocele surgery is performed at birth, ventriculo-peritoneal derivation can be added if hydrocephaly is present.
 The disabilities vary greatly with the level and extent of the lesion.